How To Get Out Of A Car Lease In Ontario

 First, check if you purchased something called Insurance Insight, Job Loss Protection, or any other kind of financial protection plan.
 They give special protection for this exact type of situation, where due to sudden changes in your life you are unable to make your payments.
 For example, you might have had a traumatic and long-term illness or injury or a sudden job loss where your ability to make future payments has been rendered impossible.
 These types of insurance allow you to return the vehicle without any financial penalties or damage to your credit score.

 If you do not have any protection plan like that, you should first call the leasing company and tell them that you cannot make future payments and want to surrender the vehicle to them.
-Taking it to them will help you avoid other fines if they have to come take it from you, and if they do come after you for the rest of the lease money you might have less to pay.
+Taking it to them can help you avoid other fines.

 Some leasing companies have a policy where if you voluntarily surrender the vehicle, they will sell the car and reduce the money you owe by the amount for which they sell it.
 They might still pursue you for the remaining payment owed, but it will be substantially less than it would be otherwise.
 This is another reason to alert them ahead of time and offer to surrender it to them directly.